-A total or partial resection could be attempted +/- irradiation.
+A total or partial resection may be attempted +/- irradiation.

-Poor prognostic factors include a 4th ventricular location, anaplastic variant and incomplete resection.
+Poor prognostic factors include a 4th ventricular location, grade 3 tumors (previously known as anaplastic) and incomplete resection.
 As such, children have a worse prognosis (both 4th ventricular location and anaplastic variant are more common in children).
 Overall, the 5-year survival rate in children ranges from 50 to 75% 7.

 Once recurrence has occurred, the prognosis is very poor, with a mortality rate of 90% 7.

-Rarely extraneural metastases may occur, possible sites include the lymph nodes, mediastinum, lungs, pleura, diaphragmatic muscle, retroperitoneum, liver, and bone 14.
+Rarely extraneural metastases may occur, reported sites include: lymph nodes, mediastinum, lungs, pleura, diaphragmatic muscle, retroperitoneum, liver and bone 14.

 Molecular subgroup prognosis